Bangladesh–Ireland relations

-Bangladesh–Ireland relations refer to the bilateral relations between Bangladesh and the Republic of Ireland.
+Bangladesh–Ireland relations refer to the bilateral relations between Bangladesh and Ireland.

-Both Bangladesh and Ireland were part of the British Empire, but Bangladesh is a republic in the Commonwealth of Nations, whereas, Ireland became a republic outside the Commonwealth of Nations on 18 April 1949 under the terms of the Republic of Ireland Act 1948.
+Both countries were part of the British Empire, but Bangladesh is a republic in the Commonwealth of Nations, whereas Ireland became a republic outside the Commonwealth of Nations on 18 April 1949 under the terms of the Republic of Ireland Act 1948.
 Relations between the two countries were established in early 1972.

 Economic cooperation

 Bangladesh and Ireland have shown mutual interest to expand the bilateral economic activities between the two countries and both the countries have recognized necessary measures to expand the existing trade and investment.
 Many Irish firms have expressed their interests to invest in Bangladesh in the promising sectors.

 In 2009, an Irish trade delegation headed by former Irish Minister for investment and coordination Conor Lenihan visited Bangladesh to explore potential ways for increasing bilateral trade and investment.
 Ireland has shown interest to recruit skilled IT professionals from Bangladesh.